 📍 at Paris

-Paris Las Vegas Hotel & Casino is a Paris-themed hotel with a half scale replica of the Eiffel Tower, a two-thirds scale replica of the Arc de Triomphe, and a hot air balloon.
+Paris Las Vegas Hotel & Casino is a Paris-themed hotel with a half-scale replica of the Eiffel Tower, a two-thirds scale replica of the Arc de Triomphe, and a hot air balloon.

 Inside, the casino has a nice blue sky ceiling, legs of the Eiffel Tower, and a recreation of the Rue de la Paix shopping district with a 1920s street scene.

 Our intention at Paris was to go up the Eiffel Tower Viewing Deck, which lets you go up 46 stories to the top of the replica Eiffel Tower for panoramic views of the city.
-But it was closed the whole week we were there.
-So you should go and tell me how it is in the comments!
+Paris is all about romance, so this is one of the most romantic things to do in Vegas.

 Get your Las Vegas Eiffel Tower Viewing Deck ticket here.